perspective - perspective 2 - perspective 3 - perspective 4 - perspective 5

 J. Michael Thomas

-Whoever you are, there is some younger person who thinks you are perfect.
+Whoever you are, there is some younger person who thinks you

+don't do it.
 There is someone who would miss you if you are gone.

 There is a good reason for becoming better than you are.